 9.1 Room Layouts

+This clause details several example room layouts.
+Other configurations are possible.
 The following figure depicts the room layout of a single row 3-screen telepresence system, with the following characteristics:

 Three main cameras and three main displays.